mholling/nswtopo/README.markdown

 This vegetation data is not available from a map server, but the entire 162 MB dataset may be downloaded from [here](http://www.canri.nsw.gov.au/download/download.cfm?File=vegext1.zip) (you will need to provide your name and email address).
 You need only download this once as the same data is used for any maps you create.

-Once you have downloaded the data, unzip the file to a suitable location, locate the file named `hdr.adf` and add its path (relative or absolute) to your configuration file as follows:
+Once you have downloaded the data, unzip the file to a suitable location, locate the file named `hdr.adf` and add its path (relative or absolute) to your configuration file.
+(You can also modify the default colours for woody and non-woody vegetation, should you wish.)

     vegetation:
       path: /Users/Matthew/Downloads/vegext1/export/grid2/vegext1_08v1/hdr.adf
+      colour:
+        woody: "#C2FFC2"
+        non-woody: white

-Finally, add `vegetation` to your list of layers to include, and build/rebuild your map to view the resulting vegetation underlay.
+Finally, add `vegetation` to your list of layers to include, and build or rebuild your map to view the resulting vegetation underlay.

 ## Canvas